autumoswitzerland/autumo-ifacex-templates/README.md

 * Tingo
 * etc.

-The easiest way to view the templates is to load them into the [ifaceX Studio] (https://github.com/autumoswitzerland/autumo-ifacex-studio-public).
+The easiest way to view the templates is to load them into the [ifaceX Studio](https://github.com/autumoswitzerland/autumo-ifacex-studio-public).